• Skip to main content

 Not a lot of people will associate the high volatility of Bitcoin's price action with peace of mind, but hear me out.

-When I hold Bitcoin, I'm holding something of which I have true ownership.
+When I hold Bitcoin, I’m holding something of which I have true ownership.
 No government can make more of it.
 Nobody can take it from me.
-Nobody can tell me what you to do with it.
+Nobody can tell me where I can, or cannot send it.
 I can take it with me no matter where I go in the world.
 I can send it to anyone, at any hour, any day of the week.

 Category: Basic Bitcoin KnowledgeTag: Opinion